“Do I not destroy my enemies when I make them my friends?” ~Abraham Lincoln

 Those Who Hate You

 3. Accept them.
 Those who hate you are humans, with their flaws and imperfections.
 Nobody is perfect, and everyone deserves to live a better, more beautiful and loving life.
 Understanding this truth will allow you to accept them as they are and trust in their positive side.
-In the journey of life, there are times when all of us find ourselves trapped in negative emotions and behavior, and to realize this can be very liberating, allowing you to open your heart and embrace those who don’t treat you as nicely as you deserve to be treated.
+In the journey of life, there are times when we find ourselves trapped in negative emotions and behavior, and to realize this can be very liberating, allowing you to open your heart and embrace those who don’t treat you as nicely as you deserve to be treated.

 5. Realize that love is the answer.
 The only way to truly resolve any kind of relationship issues is through love.
-When you understand that those who hate you are in fact very sensitive individuals who have passed through emotional fire and have been psychologically burned, the only thing you would like to see is that they relieve themselves of the burden that has accumulated in their psyche, wishing that they find peace with themselves and the people around them, and trying to help them when that is possible.
+When you understand that those who hate you are in fact very sensitive individuals who have passed through emotional fire and have been psychologically burned, the only thing you would like to see is that they relieve themselves of the burden that has accumulated in their psyche, wishing that they find peace with themselves and those around them, and trying to help them whenever possible.
 Of course, this is easier said than done, because in order to be able to love those who hate you, you must first cultivate love within yourself.
 Nobody can truly love someone else before one first learns to love himself or herself, because in order to share love, you first need to have love — or rather, to be love.

 “Whenever you are confronted with an opponent, conquer him with love.” ~Mahatma Gandhi